Anton-tumurov/Anton-tumurov/README.md

 - ✅ Build secure student tools (done)
 - ✅ Teach someone else to code (in progress)
-- 🔜 Launch Crypt officially
+- 🔜 Spread Crypt so eventually everyone will know about it
 - 🧠 Learn JavaScript + Flask/Django next

 Thanks for stopping by.
 Stay Cryptic.
 Stay Curious.